Basic Accounting Principles You Need to Know

 Control

 When there is a standardized set of guidelines, the accounting boards can assert control over the accounting practices.
 This will prevent unethical practices that companies can use to hide information, evade tax, and carry out fraudulent transactions.
-Similarly, the companies will always be up to date with their real financial situation, which will prevent sudden bankruptcies.
+Similarly, the companies will always be up-to-date with their real financial situation, which will prevent sudden bankruptcies.

 Auditing